CsabaDu/CsabaDu.DynamicTestData/README.md

 - Comprehensive support for various data types used in testing.
 - Easy integration with your existing test frameworks.
 - Utilities for generating and validating test data.
+- Extendable to support further details or other modes of assertions.

 ### Data Types